 1. If you are using Kerrygold then brown the butter by heating it up in a sauce pot on low heat until it becomes golden brown.
 Take the butter off the burner right after it reaches this point to prevent burning.

-2. a medium sized bowl add the browned butter, nut butter and coconut flour and stir.
+2. In a medium sized bowl add the browned butter, cashew butter and coconut flour and stir.
 Next add the honey, cinnamon, nutmeg, sea salt, and vanilla and stir.
 You can stir by hand or throw everything in the food processor and mix, whatever is easiest for you.

 3. Cover the bowl and place in the freezer or fridge for 1 hour, depending on how cold your fridge is.
 You want the cookie dough to harden but you still want it to be somewhat pliable so that you can roll it into balls.